SoulKa/template-replace-stream/README.md

 - Add `TemplateReplaceStream.replaceAsync()` that directly returns a `Promise<Buffer>` with the result
 - Add `TemplateReplaceStream.replaceStringAsync()` that directly returns a `Promise<string>` with the result
-- Drop support for Node.js 16
+- Drop support for Node.js 16 and 18 (EOL) and add support for 24
-- Add CI on Node.js 24

 ### 2.1.2